ZilongJas/IT-Homelabs/Linux/Mounting-a-Volume.md

    - `noatime`: Prevent updating access times

 7. **Make Persistent**:
-   To retain the mount after a reboot, add an entry to `/etc/fstab`.
-Example:
+   To retain the mount after a reboot, add an entry to `/etc/fstab`